 Continuous integration, delivery, and deployment, known collectively as CI/CD, is an integral part of modern development intended to reduce errors during integration and deployment while increasing project velocity.
 CI/CD is a philosophy and set of practices often augmented by robust tooling that emphasize automated testing at each stage of the software pipeline.
 By incorporating these ideas into your practice, you can reduce the time required to integrate changes for a release and thoroughly test each change before moving it into production.

 CI/CD has many potential benefits, but successful implementation often requires a good deal of consideration.
-Deciding exactly how to use the tools and what changes you might need in your environments or processes can be challenging without extensive trial and error.
-However, while all implementations will be different, adhering to best practices can help you avoid common problems and attain improvements faster.
+Deciding exactly how to use the tools and what changes you might need in your processes can be challenging without extensive trial and error.
+However, while all implementations will be different, adhering to best practices can help you avoid common problems and improve faster.

 In this guide, we’ll introduce some basic guidance on how to implement and maintain a CI/CD system to best serve your organization’s needs.
 We’ll cover a number of practices that will help you improve the effectiveness of your CI/CD service.
 Feel free to read through as written or skip ahead to areas that interest you.

 CI/CD pipelines help shepherd changes through automated testing cycles, out to staging environments, and finally to production.
-The more comprehensive your testing pipelines are, the greater assurance you have that changes won't introduce unforeseen side effects into your production deployment.
-However, since each change must go through this process, keeping your pipelines fast and dependable is incredibly important to not inhibit development velocity.
+The more comprehensive your testing pipelines are, the more confident you can be that changes won’t introduce unforeseen side effects into your production deployment.
+However, since each change must go through this process, keeping your pipelines fast and dependable is incredibly important.

 The tension between these two requirements can be difficult to balance.
 There are some straightforward steps you can take to improve speed, like scaling out your CI/CD infrastructure and optimizing tests.
 However, as time goes on, you may be forced to make critical decisions about the relative value of different tests and the stage or order where they are run.
 Sometimes, paring down your test suite by removing tests with low value or with indeterminate conclusions is the smartest way to maintain the speed required by a heavily used pipelines.